Real-time streaming in Power BI

 On the Add a custom streaming data tile page, you can select an existing semantic model, or select Manage semantic models to import your streaming semantic model if you already created one.
 If you don't have streaming data set up yet, select Add streaming semantic model to get started.

 On the New streaming semantic model page, select API, Azure Stream, or PubNub, and then select Next.

 Create a streaming semantic model

 There are three ways to create a real-time streaming data feed that Power BI can consume and visualize:

 - Power BI REST API using a real-time streaming endpoint

 - Azure Stream

-This section describes the Power BI REST API and PubNub options, and explains how to create a streaming tile or dataset from the streaming data source.
-You can then use the dataset to build reports.
+This section describes the Power BI REST API and PubNub options, and explains how to create a streaming tile or semantic model from the streaming data source.
+You can then use the semantic model to build reports.
 For more information about the Azure Stream option, see Power BI output from Azure Stream Analytics.

 Use the Power BI REST API